p-dirac/javafx-convolution-network/README.md

 # JavaFx Convolutional Network
 This project demonstrates the implementation of a JavaFX front end and a convolutional neural network (CNN) back end.
 The front end interface allows the user to create various network scenarios without modifying the code.
 The back end code includes network layers, activation functions, a matrix library, and json utilities.
+See test folder for sample matrix operations simplified for learning.

 See JavaFX-Convolutional-Network.pdf for more information.